 Different Money Management in Recovery Needs

 Whether you have had money management issues in the past or not, money management will be a part of your recovery plan.
-Financial well-being is one of the skills you will learn in the Crestview Recovery programs:
+Financial well-being is one of the skills you will learn in such Crestview Recovery programs as:

 Recovering from Financial Strife

 In the initial stages, if money caused a problem for you, your counselor may recommend a financial literacy course or workshop.
 Money management is essential for people in recovery.
+After all, recovery is challenging enough on its own.
+You don’t need financial issues weighing on you on the same time.
 Learning to properly manage finances is an essential step for people overcoming addiction.
 There are various ways your counselor will teach you how to manage money if it is a trigger to use.

 Money Management Matters